tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 Governors:
 - Hold **no ownership or equity**
 - Have **no binding decision-making power**
-- Do **not** control treasury or protocol execution
+- Do not control treasury, contracts, execution, or admin actions
-- Serve in an advisory and support capacity only

-No Governor has unilateral authority.
+- Have no unilateral authority of any kind
+- Do not create fiduciary, agency, or representative relationships

+Governors influence decisions through expertise and persuasion only.

 ---